gentee/eonza-docs/en/docs/user-guide.md

 ---
 # User Guide Overview

 This manual describes the main features of the Eonza program, which is designed to create and manage scripts.
 At startup the program opens its page in the user's browser.
 By default, the program address is *http://localhost:3234*.
 If you accidentally close a tab with the program, you do not need to restart it, just open a new tab and specify this URL there.
+If you run another instance of the program with the same configuration file, the web page with the current instance of Eonza will open in the browser.
 The left vertical panel contains section tabs.

 * [**Scripts**](scripts.html).
 Here you can quickly find the necessary script and then launch it or open it in the editor.
 * [**Editor**](editor.html) allows you to create and modify scripts.